SRI-International/QC-App-Oriented-Benchmarks/README.md

 Some benchmarks, such as MaxCut, include a notebook for running advanced tests, specifically the iterative execution of interleaved class/quantum code for a hybrid algorithm.
 See the instructions in the README for those benchmarks for procedures and options that are available.

-## Executing the Application Benchmark Program via the Qiskit Runner
+## Executing the Application Benchmark Programs via the Qiskit Runner

-It is possible to run the
+It is possible to run the benchmarks from the top level directory in a generaized way on the command line.

-For instance, here is an example of running the default QFT algorithm from the `quantum-fourier-transform` directory
+For instance, here is an example of running the default QFT algorithm from the `quantum-fourier-transform` directory:

 ```
 python _common/qiskit/benchmark_runner.py -algorithm quantum-fourier-transform
 ```

 Alternatively, one can supply custom arguments to this call if they differ from the defaults.
-For instance
+For instance:

 ```
  python _common/qiskit/benchmark_runner.py